Psychoeducational Assessment

 If your child is not performing to their potential, if their grades are maintained only through high levels of effort or extra support, if they are performing below grade level expectations in reading/writing/math, or if they are struggling with attention and focus, then a psychoeducational assessment may be of significant benefit to your child now and throughout their school years.

-A psychoeducational assessment evaluates important areas of your child's cognitive and academic development and clarifies their learning strengths and areas of need.
-This is a diagnostic process that may lead to the identification of learning disabilities (e.g., dyslexia, dysgraphia, or dyscalculia), strategies to support your child's development, and supports to improve accessibility and reduce barriers to their learning.
+A psychoeducational assessment evaluates your child's cognitive and academic development to clarify their learning strengths and needs.
+This is a diagnostic process that may lead to the identification of learning disabilities (e.g., dyslexia, dysgraphia, or dyscalculia) or other neurodevelopmental disorders, strategies to support your child's development, and supports to improve accessibility and reduce barriers to their learning.
 The end result of the assessment is a feedback session to discuss the findings, a plan to move forward, and a formal diagnostic report.

 Is my child intellectually gifted?